griptape-ai/griptape-nodes-example-with-app/README.md

 - Invalid API key
 - Network connectivity problems
 - Workflow configuration issues
+- Missing audio generation dependencies

+### Invalid JSON Error

+If you see "Invalid JSON" in the Generation tab:
+1. Ensure your JSON is properly formatted
+2. Use a JSON validator to check syntax
+3. Verify all quotes are double quotes (not single quotes)
+4. Check for trailing commas

+### Audio Files Not Playing

+If audio files don't play after generation:
+1. Check that the workflow returned valid file paths
+2. Verify the audio files exist at the returned paths
+3. Ensure the audio format is supported by your browser
+4. Check console for file path or permissions errors

 ### Streamlit Caching

 If you see unexpected behavior, clear Streamlit's cache:
 - Press 'C' in the app (or use the menu: Settings → Clear cache)
+- Or restart the application with `make run`

 ## License